- Search The Registry

-Since that time, NCBM, in partnership with a number of federal agencies, has offered technical help and training in a number of areas, including housing, community development, water, and wastewater system development, employment training, energy management, and rural transportation.
-The organization has also networked effectively, to respond to national issues, with other organizations such as the National Association of Black County Officials, the Conference of Minority Public Administrators, the U.S. Conference of Mayors.
+Since that time, NCBM, in partnership with several federal agencies, has offered technical help and training in several areas, including housing, community development, water and wastewater system development, employment training, energy management, and rural transportation.
+The organization has also networked effectively to respond to national issues with organizations such as the National Association of Black County Officials, the Conference of Minority Public Administrators, and the U.S. Conference of Mayors.

 Since 1980, the NCBM has helped promote international exchange, taking delegations of mayors to China, Taiwan, Senegal, the Ivory Coast, Liberia, Japan, and several other foreign countries.
 Finally, NCBM has been active as an advocate for the Black community at large in matters of health, social policy, economic development, and political empowerment.